 - Select the My cluster runs on HTTPS option if the CDP Private Cloud Base cluster uses HTTPS.

 - Clear the Register KNOX endpoint (Optional) option, if selected.

 - Click CONNECT.

 The Management Console acquires the configuration details from Cluster Connectivity Manager (CCM) service.

 - On the Classic Clusters page, click Files in the Step 2 pane.

-- In the Setup Connectivity Client dialog box, click ccm-autossh-client and ssh_tunnel_setup_files links to download the RPM for AutoSSH from the specified location and the connectivity-installation scripts from CDP, to your machine.
+- In the Setup Connectivity Client dialog box, click ccm-autossh-client, and ssh_tunnel_setup_files or cluster_connectivity_setup_files links to download the RPM for AutoSSH from the specified location and the connectivity-installation scripts from CDP, to your machine.

 - In the Setup Connectivity Client dialog box, click Close.